 - Semiconductor and parts manufacturers

-Nationally, the number of workers is this group is expected to grow slower than average through the year 2020.
+Nationally, the number of workers in this group is expected to grow slower than the average through 2018.

 The table below provides information about the number of workers in this occupation in various regions.
 It also provides information about the expected growth rate and future job openings.

 In high school, take classes that prepare you for college.
 A college preparatory curriculum may be different from our state's graduation requirements.
 Click here for public school graduation requirements for students graduating in 2011 or 2012.
 Click here for public school graduation requirements for students graduating in 2013 or later.
 If you attend a private school, check with your school counselor for graduation requirements.